How to earn €20,000 through ChatGPT bugs

-Anyone who has ever interacted with ChatGPT, the incredible AI-powered chatbot, can attest to its impressive abilities, but also it’s potential to make astonishing mistakes.
+Anyone who has ever interacted with ChatGPT, the incredible AI-powered chatbot, can attest to its impressive abilities and potential to make astonishing mistakes.
 Coupled with concerns about the security and confidentiality of the service, this creates a digital Dr. Jekyll and Mr. Hyde that is both terrifying and alluring.
-To address these issues, OpenAI has come up with a solution: to directly reward bug hunters who help improve the program.
+To address these issues, OpenAI has devised a solution: directly rewarding bug hunters who help improve the program.

-The initiative called the Bug Bounty Program, is hosted on BugCrowd.
+The initiative, called the Bug Bounty Program, is hosted on BugCrowd.
 This platform serves as an intermediary between developers and users.
-The idea is essentially the same as with a regular bug tracker; when a user comes across a bug or security vulnerability, they can open a ticket to document it rigorously.
+The idea is essentially the same as with a regular bug tracker; when users come across a bug or security vulnerability, they can open a ticket to document it rigorously.
 A developer can then review the report to fix the problem.

 The difference is that BugCrowd doesn’t rely on people’s goodwill; it offers a cash reward for any feedback that directly contributes to the resolution of a bug, depending on its severity.
 This approach has worked well for digital titans who can afford to devote considerable sums to this activity.
 According to Bleeping Computer, for example, Google has already paid out over $12 million to third parties in this way.
 A particularly critical contribution was even paid out to the tune of $605,000!

 OpenAI is now following suit, thanks to the funds collected with its AI model, and it has also been generous.
 Even the smallest rewards are already well-stocked.
-Participating in the resolution of less severe bugs can already earn you $200, or about €180 at the current exchange rate.
+Participating in resolving less severe bugs can already earn you $200, or about €180 at the current exchange rate.
 In the case of a critical bug that directly threatens the integrity of the service or the company’s data, the jackpot explodes.
-According to OpenAI’s BugCrowd page, participating in the resolution of a major problem can earn up to $6,500, or about €5,900.
+According to OpenAI’s BugCrowd page, participating in resolving a major problem can earn up to $6,500, or about €5,900.
 A particularly productive bug hunter can even accumulate rewards of up to $20,000, or about €18,200.
-This is enough to buy a brand-new car or a very nice summer vacation!
+This is enough to buy a brand-new car or a nice summer vacation!

 Am I eligible for this reward?